Diving in the Sea of Cortez

 The topography consists of a pinnacle featuring a series of shelves and caverns that you can explore on the look-out for creatures as diverse as giant jawfish, sea horses and horn sharks.
 This site is a firm favourite among Sea of Cortez aficionados, yielding not only many diverse sightings but also being among the most colourful dive sites in the area.

-How to Dive the Sea of Cortez
+How to Dive the Gulf of California

 While many of the sites close to shore can be dived as day trips, liveaboards operate here and provide the best means of experiencing all that this wondrous stretch of water has to offer.
 Depending on the liveaboard you choose, you will either board at Puerto Penasco on the Mexican mainland along northern coastline of the Sea of Cortez, or Cabo San Lucas at the southern tip of the Baja peninsula.